baltzell/alert-soft/README.md

 * Sensitive volumes record GEANT hits, output in GEMC truth bank.
 * ADC/TDC banks also output from GEMC.
 Not final, pending real data(?).
   * How sophisticated is the GeV/ns -> ADC/TDC model?
-  * How sophisticated does it need to be before investing more in reconstruction?
+  * How good does it need to be before investing more in reconstruction?
 * Time-to-distance/DOCA (?) in GEMC in progress, based on Garfield.